neogeny/TatSu/README.md

-    Python 3.9  bugfix releases final in May 2022 Python 3.8  bugfix releases final in May 2021 Python 3.7  bugfix releases final in mid 2020 Python 3.6  bugfix releases final in Dec 2019 Python 2.7  reached end of life   in Jan 2020
+    Python 3.9  bugfix releases final in May 2022 Python 3.8  bugfix releases final in May 2021 Python 3.7  bugfix releases final in mid 2020

     Compelling reasons to upgrade projects to the latest Python
     """